RimuTec/faker/README.md

 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)

 ## Reporting Issues
-If you find a bug or have a support question plase file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+The test suite for RimuTec.Faker currently consists of about 90 unit tests.
+However, that is no proof of absence of bugs.
+If you find a bug please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) including steps to reproduce.
 We also consider pull requests (PR).
 Thank you!

+## Support & Suggestions
+If you have a support question please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+Thank you!

+If you have a suggestion for improvement please file an issue as well.
+Thank you!

 # Credits
-The project uses some portions of the source code of [https://github.com/slashdotdash/faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.
+The project uses some portions of [faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.

-This project also uses the yaml files of the Ruby Faker gem from [https://github.com/stympy/faker](https://github.com/stympy/faker) under a MIT license.
+This project also uses the yaml files of the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.

+Thank you to the contributors to those two projects.
+Their work is much appreciated.